-From the summary analysis mentioned above, the Parrallella board seems to be a best candidate for computational board in radioastronomy data acquisition system, as it is optimised for high data flow processing.
+From the summary analysis mentioned above, the Parrallella board seems to be the best candidate for the computational board serving the radioastronomy data acquisition system, as it is optimised for high data flow processing.
 On one hand, Parrallella does not have much memory to cache the processing data but on the other hand it has wide bandwidth data channels instead.
 Other boards might provide much more computational power - 300 GFLOPS in case of NVIDIA K1, but they are optimised for heavy computational tasks on limited amount of data which represents a typical problem in computer graphics.
 However, in our application we do not need such extreme computation power at data acquisition system level.
-As a result we should presumably wait until Parallella becomes widely available.
-Following that, a new ADCdual interface board should be designed and prepared to be used in new scalable radio astronomy data acquisition system.
-In the meantime, before suitable computing hardware become accessible, the required applications and algorithms should be optimised using the proposed trial version with FPGA development board on standard PC host computer (having a PCI Express interface to development board).
+As a result, we should presumably wait until Parallella becomes widely available.
+Following that, a new ADCdual interface board should be designed and prepared to be used in a new scalable radio astronomy data acquisition system.
+In the meantime, before the suitable computing hardware becomes accessible, the required applications and algorithms should be optimised using the proposed trial version with FPGA development board on the standard PC host computer (having a PCI Express interface to development board).

-1 Proposition of the final cyctom 4.
-FIODOSILIOII OI LIIE IIIIdi SVSLEIII
+1 Proposition of the final system 4.
+Prodosilion or the IIIIai SVSLEIII